elflacosebas/migraR/README.md

 This package was created on GitHub by J. Sebastian Ruiz-Santacruz and Jackson Garcés between February and June 2018.
 Cite as:

-Ruiz-Santacruz and Garcés, 2018. migraR prototype package for Rogers and Castro models.
+Ruiz-Santacruz and Garcés, 2018. migraR.
+Prototype package for adjusting Rogers and Castro models.
 Retrieved: dd/mm/aa

 **Description**